desireedmello/ANTLRparser/README.md

 # ANTLRparser
 ANTLR parser used to scan JAVA source code for different brances of the tree node using AST view.

-# Output Displayed from Code
+## Output Generated from Parser.java

 1. Prints the import statements of the file.